Subhadip11290157/Data-Centric-AI-Competition-2021/README.md

 **i**>
 **data**:

-     > >
-     **Actual or Original**: as we were provided with initially
+     > **Actual or Original**: as we were provided with initially

-     > >
-     **My Data**: generated images from all sorts of manipulations I performed - automating image cleaning, image augmentation, inverting binary inputs and noise injection to avoid overfitting issues.
+     > **My Data**: generated images from all sorts of manipulations I performed - automating image cleaning, image augmentation, inverting binary inputs and noise injection to avoid overfitting issues.

+**ii**>
 > **third2**:
 >   the submission that took me to **133rd** on the leaderboard.